 ‘They learn to take measured risks and challenge themselves as, for example, they carefully use the climbing equipment.’
 Ofsted June 2016.

-In 2016 the pre-school leader qualified as a Level 3 Forest Schools Practitioner.
-We offer a weekly Forest School outing to local woods.
+In 2016 the pre-school leader qualified as a Level 3 Forest Schools Practitioner and set up a weekly Forest School outing to local woods.
 The pre-school deputy is currently training as a Forest School practitioner and these outings are continuing.
 We remain very excited about the learning and development opportunities these offer the children.
-For more information about Forest School, download the Handbook through the following link and talk to the pre-school leader.
+For more information about Forest School, download the Handbook through the following link and talk to the pre-school deputy.
 Forest School Handbook 100417